ryancragun/canaria-cookbook/README.md

 }
 ```

-Configure the the percentage and overrides in your environments
+Configure the percentage and overrides in your environments

 ```ruby
 # environments/my_app_canary.rb